zaiisao/Documentation/en/Video/custom_video_mac.md

 - Send the data to the media engine through `AgoraVideoFrameConsumer`.

-- Stop sending the frame in `shouldStop`.
+- Stop sending the frame in the `shouldStop` method.

   ```c++
   - (void)shouldStop;
   ```

-- Remove the frame in `shouldDispose`.
+- Remove the frame in the `shouldDispose` method.

   ```c++
   - (void)shouldDispose;